 - 1. Eligible students may ride to and from school free of charge. - 2.
 No elementary school student who is eligible to ride a bus should be detained after school to the point he/she misses his/her bus, unless the parent/guardian is informed in advance and unless arrangements are made with the parent/guardian to transport the student by means other than a bus. - 3.
 All teachers should use every opportunity to stress bus safety. - 4.
 No teacher has the authority to prohibit a student from riding a school bus. - 5.
-A student's right to ride a bus may be revoked only by a Principal or their assistant acting in that capacity and only after both the student and his/her parent/guardian have been given prior warning that a further bus offense might result in the revocation of his/her right to ride except in emergencies. - 6.
-Masks are required to be worn at all times on buses.
+A student's right to ride a bus may be revoked only by a Principal or their assistant acting in that capacity and only after both the student and his/her parent/guardian have been given prior warning that a further bus offense might result in the revocation of his/her right to ride except in emergencies.

-PARKING OF CARS - REGULATIONS
+PARKING OF CARS - REGULATIONS Milton High School